United Houma Nation: State recognition

-Federal recognition
+Federal recognition petition

-The United Houma Nation petitioned for federal recognition with the Bureau of Indian Affairs (BIA) in 1979.
+The United Houma Nation petitioned for federal recognition with the Office of Federal Acknowledgment (OFA) of the Bureau of Indian Affairs (BIA) in 1979.
+The UHN submitted its petition in 1985.
+At that time, the United Houma Nation had 8715 enrolled members.
+Increased interest following the petition, along with a registration drive by the UHN, led to membership growth to approximately 17,000.

 In 1994, the BIA published a preliminary finding that the United Houma Nation did not meet three of the seven criteria for recognition as an Indian tribe.
 They found no evidence that the United Houma Nation descended from any historical Indian tribe, that their ancestors did not constitute a distinct social community before 1830, and that their ancestors exercised no political influence over a community before 1830.

-Genealogical research revealed that the ancestors of the United Houma Nation were "predominantly French, Arcadian, German, and African" people who settled near Bayou Terrebonne around the 1790s.
-Three Native American ancestors were identified; however, their tribes affiliation could not be determined, and each moved to the settlement independently of each other.
+The BIA described the UHN as presenting a unique case, noting that the group constituted a distinct community with verifiable Native American ancestry, whose elderly members retained knowledge of words from Native American Languages into the 20th century. most of the group's ancestral settlements were identified as "Indian" in federal censuses. nevertheless the BIA concluded that the available evidence was insufficient to definitively establish the group’s descent from any single historical tribe.